 The curriculum at Guide Dogs for the Blind is designed to be practical and flexible in order to address the unique circumstances of each client.
 GDB provides a variety of learning options based upon your individual needs and goals during our two-week programs.
 Students enjoy the privacy of single rooms along with amenities such as libraries; music, exercise, and computer rooms; private telephones with voicemail; descriptive videos; and wireless internet access.
 The comfort of of our student residence facilities, along with caring and professional staff, provide an atmosphere that is hospitable and conducive to learning.

-A professional counselor, who also happens to be a guide dog handler, is available for consultation.
+A client support specialist, who also happens to be a guide dog handler, is available for consultation.
 Nursing staff provides routine health care, assists those with special medical needs, and handles any health emergencies.
 During your class training, a veterinarian will personally consult with you and discuss the medical history of your new guide dog.

 Staying on Campus

 Learn what life is like at GDB while training with your new guide dog.

 Class training at GDB involves learning the specialized skills needed to successfully communicate, live, and work with a guide dog.
 The majority of instruction time during the two-week program will be spent on practical applications - effective handling, bonding with, caring for, and traveling with your carefully selected guide dog.
 A range of topics will be covered, including general dog care, dog learning theory, techniques for reinforcement, safe travel practices, customizing your guide dog’s training, and transferring this information to your home environment.